maverick72/vagrant-splunk/README.md

 vagrant-splunk
 ==============

+October 2016 version of pvanisacker/vagrant-splunk original code

+- Updated with newer version of splunk engine and forwarder.
+- Supports new vagrant puppet version
+- Passes puppet-lint and puppet syntax check

+** Note ** Only splunk-standalone and splunk-with-forwarder have been done at the moment.
+Working on the rest should comme this week (10/10/2016)

+Original README restrictions still applies

 This is a collection of vagrant configuration files for VirtualBox instances running different Splunk setups.

 The purpose of them is to allow you to easily get started with Splunk.